ngtcp2/ngtcp2/README.rst

 - libngtcp2_crypto_picotls: Use Picotls as TLS backend
 - libngtcp2_crypto_wolfssl: Use wolfSSL as TLS backend

-Because BoringSSL, Picotls and wolfSSL are an unversioned product, we only tested their particular revision.
+Because BoringSSL and Picotls are an unversioned product, we only tested their particular revision.
 See Requirements section above.

 We use Picotls with OpenSSL as crypto backend.
 It does not work with